 - Age- and sex-appropriate screenings

-The purpose of hormone therapy prior to breast augmentation is to maximize breast growth in order to help you obtain better results.
+The purpose of hormone therapy prior to breast augmentation is to maximize breast growth to help you obtain optimal results.

-Since top surgery for transgender women will cause irreversible physical changes, you must give informed consent after thoroughly discussing:
+Since top surgery for transgender women and nonbinary people will cause irreversible physical changes, you must give informed consent after thoroughly discussing:

 - Potential complications